 Top tips for your first family holiday with a new partner

-It’s the school holidays and you’re ramping up for the annual family getaway – but this time there’s a new addition which might be making you a little more nervous than usual.
-Our favourite mummy blogger Slummy single mummy shares her top tips on holidaying with a new partner in tow.
+It’s the school holidays and you’re ramping up for the annual family getaway – but this time there’s a new addition.
+Blogger Slummy single mummy shares her advice on holidaying with a new partner in tow

 Congratulations!
 You’ve reached a landmark.
 You’ve met someone, dated, and got over the hurdle of introducing them to your children.
 Even better, they seem to get along too, and now that moment has finally come – the first family holiday.